AG-ESSER/HexTemplatesFCS/README.md

 ### Visualizing Weight Matrices

-We can visualize the different weight matrices by plotting the empty hexagon grid and giving the a column of a weight matrix to the fill aesthetic of the *plot* function.
+We can visualize the different weight matrices by plotting the empty hexagon grid and giving a column of a weight matrix to the fill aesthetic of the *plot* function.

 In this case we plot the weights of every hexagon relating to hexagon